centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-widget.md

 All languages are separated in different files, one file for each language.
 The file "configs.xml" calls the php file and the php file calls the html file, etc.

-We use Smarty, which is a template engine and php compiler (http://smarty.net).
+We use Smarty, which is a template engine for PHP (http://smarty.net).

 To use Smarty you need to proceed as follows: